SUPERCore Installation Instructions

 Fig 8b.
 Fold the panel down in a single action movement with a slight press to the left to the short end of the previous panel.
 During the fold down, make sure the panels are perfectly aligned, but not overly tight against each other.
 If the plank is lifted slightly, this may indicate more attention is needed at the long seam to confirm it is fully engaged.

 Fig 8c.
 As the board is laid flat to the floor, press down the top of the short end of the installed panel so the lock will start to engage.
 At this time, it is recommended that a soft face rubber mallet and a flat wooden block be used for tapping the joint down to ensure engagement.
-End joints cannot be forced together while lying flat.
+End joints cannot be forced together while laying flat.
 Do not use pry bar or tapping arm tools to close end joints.

 Fig 9.
 After 2-3 rows.
 Adjust the distance to the front wall by placing spacers 3/8” on the side walls and the end wall.
 Once the adjustment is done against the main wall, continue to install till the last row.
 Starting and end rows can be locked with pull bar.